preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/teams-channel-feed/index.rst.txt

 Teams Channel Feed
 ====================

-This is an ongoing, preliminary documentation of a new block that will be available in Omnia 6.5.
+This block is available in Omnia 6.5 and later.

 As the name indicates, you can use the block to display a Teams Channel Feed.
 The feed will be read only.